bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Add a developer/test-only audit result that stores, per explicit rule:

 - The explicit JSON signature.
-- The `RuleCallAnalysis` semantic Haskell signature, if available.
+- The retained `RuleHaskellCallAnalysis`: context status, resolved symbols, referenced args, and semantic Haskell signature if expected-type checking or focused inference produced one.
 - Bridge status and bridge diagnostics.
 - Semantic comparison status.